tcheukueppoo/maat/docs/maat_dev_ref/maat.md

 - Full Unicode support
 - Phasers

 This is the first reference to the Maat programming language, it is written for its for implementation.

+**NB**: Take note of the following conventions about syntax definition

+- `[ X ]` implies X is optional
+- `|` implies alternation, that's `A | B` signifies either `A` or `B`
+- `...` implies the previous element be it optional or not, can occur multiple times, that element is the closest group of characters you judge to be sane for repeatition.
+- Word tokens fully written in capital letters are self documentary, for example we have `CODE`

 # Operators